 The documents are stored locally on the computer in ~/library/mobile documents, but the library folder is normally hidden from sight.

 Digging out an old iCloud document usually means opening the app you created the document with, then searching in the open file dialogue.
 If you've hundreds of files that can be doubly hard if you can't immediately remember the file name.
 In other words, iCloud isn't as simple to use with documents as Microsoft's SkyDrive, Google Drive or DropBox.

 Apple gives iCloud users 5Gb of free storage.
 That means a lot of low-calorie documents.
 You can shovel thousands of text documents into the account and still have tons of room left.

 Pages, Numbers or Keynote documents are larger so you can't store as many.
 The 5Gb is downright stingy when it comes to photos or music.

 In comparison the free SkyDrive account has 50GB of storage.
 You get 30GB free on DropBox and 15GB on Google Drive.

 All these services work more like remote extensions of the local filing system than iCloud.
 You can buy additional storage.
 It's more expensive than rival cloud services.
 Apple wants US$20 a year for the extra 10GB to bring your account in line with Google's free online storage.
 It's US$100 for an extra 50 Gb - making a total of 55 Gb.

 More than just storage?

-My iCloud items don’t get automatically backed up by Time Machine although I can see from Apple’s community support forum this is just a matter of changing a setting.
-I’ll fix that later.
+Anyway, even 55GB would not be enough to store all the music on an iPod. iCloud doesn't get automatically backed up by Time Machine although this is just a matter of changing a setting.

 If you view iCloud simply as online storage, it's not that good a deal.
-If you see it as a smart way of keeping important stuff in sync with some storage thrown in as part of the deal, it's not so bad.
-After all, if you do want to send tens of GB to cloud services, there's always DropBox or SkyDrive.
+If you see it as a smart way of keeping important data in sync with some storage thrown in as part of the deal, it's not so bad.
+After all, if you do want to send tens of Gb to cloud services, there's always DropBox or SkyDrive.